-I love to make different versions of Indian flatbread at home, such as garlic naan, butter naan, paratha, and roti.
-They're a perfect vessel to scoop up a variety of delicious Indian food.
+I love making different versions of Indian flatbreads at home, such as garlic naan, butter naan, paratha, and roti.
+They're a perfect vessel for scooping up a variety of delicious Indian dishes.

-While I make those regularly for my kids, I like to swap out mine with these gluten-free, low-carb roti to keep the carb content of my meal low.
+While I make those regularly for my kids, I like to swap mine out for these gluten-free, low-carb rotis to keep the carb content of my meal low.

 They're easy to make and come together with only 5 ingredients.
-The initial few might take a little bit of practice, but the results are stunning irrespective of the shape.
+The initial few might take a little bit of practice, but the results arestunning, regardless of the shape.

-And you don't need to be following a keto diet to make these.
-These high-protein rotis are great for many diets, including low-carb, gluten-free, vegan and vegetarian.
+You don't need to follow a keto diet to make these.
+These high-protein rotis are great for many diets, including low-carb, gluten-free, vegan, and vegetarian.

 Jump to: